AlexOrlek/bacterialBercow/README.md

 Providing information about how contigs group according to source sample can improve contig classification.
 Specifically, a chromosome should be the longest contig in a sample.
 A tsv file containing contig names in the first column and associated sample names in the second column can be provided with the `--contigsamples` flag.<br>
 Known information about contig completeness or circularity (e.g. as provided by assemblers such as [Unicycler](https://github.com/rrwick/Unicycler)), can be included when classifying contigs.
 A tsv file containing contig names in the first column and contig completeness information in the second column can be provided with the `--contigcompleteness` flag.
 Contigs labelled as 'circular', 'complete', or 'complete_linear' will be considered to be complete sequences.
 Other accepted contig labels are 'linear','incomplete', and 'unknown'.<br>
 <br>
 By default, typing information is provided on a contig by contig basis.
 However, especially for fragmented assemblies, sample-level typing information can be more useful.
-If provided, the `--sampleoutput` flag specifies that output should be provided at the sample-level (sampletyping.tsv) as well as the contig level (contigtyping.tsv).<br>
+If a file is provided to the `--contigsamples` flag, specifying contig sample groupings, then output will be provided at the sample-level (sampletyping.tsv) as well as at the contig level (contigtyping.tsv).<br>
 The `--typedcontigsonly` flag, if provided, means that only typed contigs will be included in the contig-level output file.<br>